August 25, 2023

 March 8, 2023

 Things are getting busy in the Azalea Collection as crews of Arboretum horticulturists, looking forward to spring, lend a hand to remove brush and resurface the trails.
 The forest floor is also getting busy with expanses of Erythronium umbilicatum (pictured left), now beginning to open their cheery yellow blooms throughout the collection.
 These charming plants, named “trout lilies” in respect to their dappled foliage, are easily confused with E. americanum, but subtle differences, like E. umbillicatum’s lack of auricles on its tepals, dimpled capsule apex, and usually lavender-brown pollen, help distinguish the two.
 The trout lilies are joined by Stellaria pubera, Cardamine concatenata (pictured right), and several species of Viola.

 Notably, and surprisingly, the first Rhododendron in the collection has begun to bloom!
-The bright, purple flowers of Rhododendron chapmanii x mucronulatum (pictured below) can be seen breaking bud beside the creek, a full month earlier than was reported in 2022.
+The bright, purple flowers of Rhododendron chapmanii x mucronulatum (pictured left) can be seen breaking bud beside the creek, a full month earlier than was reported in 2022.
 While this rhododendron hybrid does not have any native azaleas in its parentage, it does trace its heritage to Rhododendron chapmanii, an endangered Florida endemic.
 It makes a lovely addition to the landscape with petite evergreen foliage and is a welcome harbinger of spring blooms to come.

 March 2, 2023